EvanHei/FileLocker/README.md

 <img src="./images/DecryptForm.png" alt="Decrypt Form" width="400">

-The Decrypt Form allows users to decrypt by inputting the encryption password.
-Passwords cleared after 30 seconds of inactivity.
+The Decrypt Form allows decryption by providing the encryption password.
+Password field is cleared after 30 seconds of inactivity.

 - **→**: decrypts the file with the provided password, if correct.
-- **👁**: shows or hides the password.
+- **👁**: shows or hides the password fields.

 ---